How Does Cannabis Help With Diabetes?

 One drawback of these hormone-based therapies and other diabetes medications is their side effects.
 Some possible side effects of the medications frequently prescribed for diabetes include bloating, nausea, gas, stomach pain, tiredness, dizziness, and more.

-Luckily, a new therapeutic option has risen to the occasion.
+Luckily, a new therapeutic option may soon be able to rise to the occasion.
 Studies have shown that cannabis may reduce insulin resistance.
 Further, cannabidiol (CBD) has been noted to have preventative properties that may reduce the risk of developing diabetes for non-diabetics, which may be useful for those who are at increased risk for diabetes based on genetic or lifestyle factors.
 Ultimately, more evidence is needed before CBD can officially be considered a treatment for diabetes, but this preliminary research gives hope for a more natural alternative, and many people have already turned to CBD with positive results.

 What Studies Exist to Support the Use of CBD in Diabetes?